msmithstubbs/zola-blog/content/notes/2025-05-26-ai-is-the-beginning-of-an-answer.md

 A common concern I hear from people when I mention how much I use generative AI is “But how can you trust the answer?”
 Well, I don’t.

 I use AI to research and answer questions, but the response I get is a starting point for solving my task.
-I might ask ChatGPT to take list of my son’s football games and create events I can import into iCal, or research a three month forecast for the rainfall in my local area.
+I might ask ChatGPT to take a list of my son’s football games and create events I can import into iCal, or research a three month forecast for the rainfall in my local area.

 I can import the events into iCal but I’ll scan down the list to make sure it appears correct against the official list.
 This takes a bit longer, and if I’m going to check them why not enter each one myself?
 If I did, I’d check it anyway.
 I can make mistakes, too, particularly entering a list of similar, repetitive data into a calendar.